MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

 {% endhighlight %}

 ##Docker-compose
-Until now we have started all the containers one by one, but there is an more easy way todo it.
+Until now we have started all the containers one by one, but there is a more easy way todo it.
 We will using Docker-compose, it is shipped with the Docker toolbox.
-Before we can use it we have to make sure all the manually started containers are gone, otherwise you will get conflicts with ports.
-Below you can see the the running containers and the command to stop them.
+Before we can use it, we have to make sure all the manually started containers are gone, otherwise you will get conflicts with ports.
+Below you can see the the running containers:
-{% highlight javascript bash %}
+{% highlight bash %}
-Manss-MacBook-Air:~ Mans$ Docker ps
+Manss-MacBook-Air:~ Mans$ docker ps
 CONTAINER ID        IMAGE                      COMMAND                  CREATED             STATUS              PORTS                                                                                NAMES c475f80693b9        loadbalancer               "consul-template -con"   3 seconds ago       Up 3 seconds        0.0.0.0:80->80/tcp, 0.0.0.0:9000->9000/tcp                                           loadbalancer ffd06220716f        apachephp                  "/usr/bin/supervisord"   17 seconds ago      Up 17 seconds       0.0.0.0:8080->80/tcp                                                                 web
 16df4e7a5e64        gliderlabs/consul-server   "/bin/consul agent -s"   29 seconds ago      Up 28 seconds       8300-8302/tcp, 8400/tcp, 8301-8302/udp, 8600/tcp, 8600/udp, 0.0.0.0:8500->8500/tcp   consul
-Manss-MacBook-Air:~ Mans$ Docker stop loadbalancer web consul loadbalancer web consul
+consul
 {% endhighlight %}

+to stop them use the following command:
+{% highlight bash %}
+docker stop loadbalancer web consul
+{% endhighlight %}

-To start all the containers of this project, use the command Docker-compose up.
-It will start all the containers and show the logs.
+To start all the containers of this project, use the command
+{% highlight bash %}
+"docker-compose up"
+{% endhighlight %} It will start all the containers and show the logs.
 Now it's time for the stuff its all about: scaling!
 To increase the amount of webservers to 5, you just have to give this command:
 {% highlight javascript bash %}
 Manss-MacBook-Air:scalingdemo Mans$ Docker-compose scale web=5